Where To Go in Laos as an Overlander

 The main corridor through the country is the Luang Prabang - Vang Vieng - Vientiane - Pakse route, but you can make a lot of detours to discover this amazingly beautiful country.

 Coming from the north, the first little adventure I’d recommend is to turn off of the main road and drive in on the narrow trail toward the Chom Ong Cave.
+Get the best off-road GPS in order to navigate on the narrow muddy tracks.

 The turn-off is at 20.802351, 101.863075.